-Claiming for PBS medicinesThe Commonwealth will reimburse PBS medicines supplied to Australian residents and eligible overseas visitors.
+Claiming for PBS medicinesThe Commonwealth will reimburse approved suppliers for PBS medicines supplied to Australian residents and eligible overseas visitors.

-Read more about registering for online claiming for PBS on the Department of Human Services website.
+Read more about registering for online claiming for the PBS on the Department of Human Services website.

 - Online Claiming - Online claiming for Pharmaceutical Benefits Scheme - Application and terms and conditions form.

-Contact usFor any queries please email email@example.com or phone the PBS Approved Suppliers hotline on (02) 6289 2419.
+Contact usFor any queries, please email details of your enquiry to firstname.lastname@example.org or call PBS Approved Suppliers 1800 316 389.

 Form - Privacy NoteThe Australian Government Department of Health (the Department) is bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs).